-After 30+ years of canning, jamming, drying, freezing, and wining, I’ve decided that dried fruit is my absolute favorite way to preserve most fruits for winter.
+After 30+ years of canning, jamming, drying, freezing, and winning, I’ve decided that dried fruit is my absolute favourite way to preserve most fruits for winter.
 Dried fruit lasts longer in storage than canned or frozen fruit.
 Dried fruit holds its shape.
 It’s not soggy.
 It doesn’t take on the flavour of other foods.
 And it’s more versatile than any other form of preserved fruit.
 Drying fruit doesn’t heat up the kitchen like canning.
-It doesn’t cost electricity to store it, like freezing does.
+It doesn’t cost electricity to store it as freezing does.
 And you can put it as-is in lunches.
 Dried fruit is easy to carry with you.
-And the concentrated sugar and fruit flavours quench hunger cravings quickly and can help you walk past the french fry smell coming from the fast food restaurant at the mall.
+And the concentrated sugar and fruit flavours quench hunger cravings quickly and can help you walk past the french fry smell coming from the fast-food restaurant at the mall.
 Plus, I’ve never had a child turn down dried fruit.

 How to know when your fruit is dry enough

 When you dry fruit, some sources recommend that you dry the fruit so that it is still pliable or bendable.
 I recommend that you dry it further unless you intend to store your fruit in the freezer.
 Fruit intended to be stored for winter at room temperature should be dried until it’s no longer cool to the touch when left at room temperature.
 It should be firm and not squishy when you pinch it.
 It should be hard but not discoloured.
 If you aren’t sure, bite it.
 Properly dried fruit will have no soft areas in the middle.